Summer School: Digital Humanities

 AI and Data Science

 Intensive 5-day entry level hands-on course on making digital editions of analogue and born-digital texts.
-In this course, participants will acquire a set of basic computer skills to design a fully-fledged, TEI-compatible Digital Scholarly Edition and deploy keystroke logging technology to record and analyse born-digital texts.
+In this course, participants will acquire a set of basic computer skills such as XML mark-up language and handwritten text recognition to design a fully-fledged, TEI-compatible Digital Scholarly Edition and deploy keystroke logging technology to record and analyse born-digital texts.

-The UAntwerp DH Summer School 2022 edition is titled Genetic editing, from manuscripts to born-digital writing processes.
+The UAntwerp DH Summer School 2026 edition is titled Computer-assisted genetic editing: from medieval manuscripts to born-digital documents.
 It offers an intensive 5-day entry level hands-on course on making digital editions of analogue and born-digital texts.
-In this course, participants will acquire a set of basic computer skills to design a fully-fledged, TEI-compatible Digital Scholarly Edition and deploy keystroke logging technology to record and analyse born-digital texts.
-The target audience ranges from undergraduate students (BA3), graduate (MA) and postgraduate (PhD, postdoc) students as well as professionals in the field of Humanities.
+In this course, participants will acquire a set of basic computer skills such as xml mark-up language and handwritten text recognition to design a fully-fledged, TEI-compatible Digital Scholarly Edition and deploy keystroke logging technology to record and analyse born-digital texts.
+The target audience includes undergraduate students (BA3), graduate (MA) and postgraduate (PhD, postdoc) students as well as professionals in the field of Humanities.
 No prior knowledge of Digital Humanities is required to successfully complete the programme.
-BA and MA students can earn from 3 to 6 ECTS credits upon successful completion of the programme.
+MA students can earn 6 ECTS credits upon successful completion of the programme and submission of an extra assignment.

 3 ECTS credits are awarded upon successful completion of the programme.